Matrix recursion for positive characteristic diagrammatic Soergel bimodules for affine Weyl groups: The category D(p|star)

 \section{The category \texorpdfstring{$\dgrmpast$}{D(p|star)}}

-Using localization, it is clear that the Frobenius functor induces a monoidal equivalence of categories between $\dgrmBSF$ and its image.
+By Theorem~\ref{thm:frobfunctor} the Frobenius functor induces a monoidal equivalence of categories between $\dgrmBSF$ and its image.
 In this section we will define a category $\dgrmpast$ extending this image and show that it categorifies the bimodule $\heckepast$.